crts314/EJNotes/chapter3.md

 For bindings defined outside of any function or block, the scope is the whole program.
 You can refer to such bindings wherever you want.
 These are called global.

-Otherwise, the scope usually starts at the instruction where the binding is declared and dies at the end of its block.
+Otherwise, the binding life starts at the instruction where the binding is declared and dies at the end of its block.
-Such bindings are known as local.
+Such block is its scope and the binding is called local (to this block).

 Bindings created for function parameters or declared inside a function can be referenced only in that function, so they are local bindings as well.
 Every time the function is called, new instances of these bindings are created.